UWrc/UWrc.github.io/docs/hyak101/basics/advanced.md

 To save a little time, we have stored the locator container (`locator.sif`) and all the materials for this tutorial under `/mmfs1/sw/hyak101/basics`, and you can make a copy all the materials to a working directory for this tutorial.

 :::warning Limited storage in your Home directory Remember there is a 10GB disk storage limit in your Home directory.
 For our tutorials, we always recommend setting up a working directory in a location on the file system where you have a higher storage limit.
 For example, `/gscratch/scrubbed/` and a directory under your UW NetID (e.g., `/gscratch/scrubbed/UWNetID`).
-If you need more guidance, please refer to the [<ins>**Set Up Instructions from the Slurm Tutorial**</ins>](https://hyak.uw.edu/docs/hyak101/basics/jobs#set-up) before you begin.
+If you need more guidance, please refer to the [**Set Up Instructions from the Slurm Tutorial**](https://hyak.uw.edu/docs/hyak101/basics/jobs#set-up) before you begin.
 :::

 If you have set up your working directory, execute the following command from your working directory to make a copy of the tutorial materials.